 “Well, I want my children to be prepared for their future and we made it a priority to hear Speaker Gingrich because I believe the American people owe him a debt of gratitude when he was speaker of the house.” said Lisa Deener, Hood Alumni ’91.

 The campus visit of Gingrich was the first time a presidential candidate visited the college since John F. Kennedy visited Hood in the 1960s.

-“This event provides me the opportunity to see someone who is making on impact of the world… this is “putting us on the map,” said senior Zach Roberson.
+“This event provides me the opportunity to see someone who is making on impact of the world… I’m more excited to hear his contribution to the nation and how he’d like to make an impact… this event is “putting us on the map,” said senior Zach Roberson.